MicrosoftDocs/Devices-docs/surface-hub/surface-hub-qos.md

     >[!IMPORTANT]
     >Each **OMA-URI** path begins with `./Device/Vendor/MSFT/NetworkQoSPolicy`.
 The full path for the audio source port setting, for example, will be `./Device/Vendor/MSFT/NetworkQoSPolicy/HubAudio/SourcePortMatchCondition`.

-4. When the policy has been created, [deploy it to the Surface Hub.](manage-settings-with-mdm-for-surface-hub.md#manage-surface-hub-settings-with-mdm)
+4. When the policy has been created, deploy it to Surface Hub.

 >[!WARNING]